 Donors, and the Town Reps, are to be thanked of course, because there’s no way this great project could have come to fruition without money.
-But that money would never have been contributed if not for the hard work of Lolatte and the volunteers who dedicated innumerable hours as members of the Field Space Committee, the West River Park Committee and the Recreation and Parks Board.

 The park is home to a 300-foot lighted softball field, a full-sized all-purpose field for sports such as lacrosse soccer and Ultimate Frisbee and a practice field for other sports.
 The site will also be home to a walking trail and river access for boaters and swimmers.

 The search for space began in earnest in 2007, when Fulflex corporation put up for sale its fields on Putney Road and told the recreationists who had been using it since 1948 to keep out.
 The Field Space Committee looked at a number of locations around town, but eventually settled on the West River location, which was then owned by Cersosimo Industries.